dataiku/dataiku-contrib/snowflake/README.md

 * Set the S3 Dataset as Input of the Plugin (mandatory - only S3 is supported)
 * Assign a name for the output Dataset, stored in your Snowflake Connection

-The Plugin requires 2 input parameters: the AWS Access Key and AWS Secret Key.
+If IAM temporary credentials are not available, the Plugin requires 2 input parameters: the AWS Access Key and AWS Secret Key.
 You can either:

 * fill in the values in the Plugin form
 * or set them Project Variables